zbyso23/STASH/README.md

 ## ⚙️ Core Principles

-- All content is split into fixed-size frames (default: 64 KiB), aligned to file boundaries where practical
+- All content is split into compressed frames of standard sizes (see STASH 1.21), aligned to file boundaries where practical
 - Each frame is compressed independently, using codecs optimized for the file type (e.g. Zstd for binaries, Deflate for text)
 - All frames are **immutable** and **append-only**
 - The manifest is a flat JSONL file that maps files to frames and tracks all operations (add, delete, overwrite) as a linear log